cispa/regcheck/README.md

 ## RegCheck
 The folder `regcheck` contains the code of our analysis tool.
 The tool checks whether a given system is vulnerable to Meltdown 3a and which system registers it leaks.
-(TODO: cleanup code)

 ## Case Studies